AbhishekRS4/ML_SAR_Ships_Seg/README.md

 # SAR Ships Segmentation

 ## Info
-* The project is regarding the segmentation of ships in the processed images extracted from the Synthetic Aperture Radar (SAR) data
+* This repo contains ship segmentation in the processed images extracted from the Synthetic Aperture Radar (SAR) data.
+The dataset used in this repo is [HRSID](https://github.com/chaozhong2010/HRSID)
-* This project involves learning some advanced concepts like various model training and inference optimization strategies, using TFRecords for dataset creation, training using Nvidia Dali Pipelines, DDP training using torchrun.
+* This project involves learning some advanced concepts like various model training and inference optimization strategies, using TFRecords for dataset creation, training using Nvidia Dali Pipelines, DDP training using torchrun

 ## Instructions to run code for data preparation